Young and Strong Program

 Young Adult Program

 The Young Adult Program (YAP) at Dana-Farber provides emotional support services, opportunities to meet other young adults receiving treatment, and educational programs aimed at enhancing knowledge and self-advocacy skills.
-“Young adult” is loosely defined as anyone 18-39 years old.
+“Young adult” is loosely defined as anyone age 18 to early 40's.
 However, if you are out of this age range and consider yourself a young adult do not hesitate to contact YAP to see if their programs would be appropriate for you.

 YAP sponsors many programs that offer support to young adults facing any cancer diagnosis.
 Below are programs that may be of interest to you as a young adult diagnosed with breast cancer.